ponylang/rfcs/text/0000-custom-serialization.md

          [----------- Foo instance ----------------------] [-------- Bar instance -----]
 ```

 Addresses `0x20` through `0x27` contain the extra data generated by the custom serializer.
-The deserializer is responsible for understanding how to convert the serialized representation into a deserialized object and assign that object to the correct field.
+The deserializer is responsible for converting the serialized representation into a deserialized object and assigning that object to the correct field.

 # How We Teach This

 This should be taught as part of the C FFI documentation in the tutorial because it is intended to be used by objects that already interact with the C FFI in some way.
-There should also be a Pony pattern that addresses how to serialize and deserialize objects with pointer fields.
+There should also be a Pony pattern that addresses how to serialize and deserialize objects that have `Pointer` fields.

 This is an advanced feature, so it would not change the way that Pony is taught to new users.